 Lastly, there are differences with competition dynamics that campus and distance students experience.
 Campus students are competing with a large group of fellow students in a defined geographic area in the same social service and health systems, often vying for the same sites.
-While distance students do not have that concern they are in competition with other local universities and community colleges and there can be restrictions in the number of placements as a result.
-Regardless of delivery mode, the Field Coordinator, Field Assistant and distance education staff are available to provide accurate information, guidance and support.
+While distance students do not have that concern, they are in competition with other local universities and community colleges and there can be restrictions in the number of placements as a result.